Welcome to our review of the Colugo Compact Stroller. Use this handy decision tree to decide what to do next:

 Straps & buckling/harness system

-The straps and buckling system on the Colugo Compact were one of the things to get upgraded in the second generation model.
+The straps and buckling system on the Colugo Compact received an upgrade in the second generation model.
 While the straps are still a bit flimsy and made of the same generic canvas-y material you’ll find you’d find on cheaper products, they do have shoulder padding, but are a bit on the harder end of things to tighten or loosen.
 We’re delighted that Colugo brought the magnetic buckling system from its the Colugo baby carrier to the Compact Stroller.
-It still takes some getting used to, but once you get the hang of it, works well—magnets in the buckle help with final alignment and security.
+It still takes some getting used to, but once you get the hang of it, it works well—magnets in the buckle help with final alignment and security.

 Seat-back design